Condo Insurance

 • What does condo insurance cover vs HOA insurance?

-• Condo insurance in ND HO-6 policy-what does that mean?
+• Condo insurance is a HO-6 policy-what does that mean?

 HO-6 is the standard policy form for condo owners, covering interiors, contents, liability, and more.